Healthcare Compliance Management Software: An Operator’s Field Guide to Survey-Ready Systems

 • Corrective action plans with owners, due dates, evidence attachments, and re-verification

-The November 2023 OIG General Compliance Program Guidance lays out the seven elements of an effective compliance program.
-The platform should reflect those elements directly, not require operators to translate the framework on their own.
+The November 2023 OIG General Compliance Program Guidance sets out the seven elements of an effective compliance program.
+Your platform should reflect those elements directly, so your team doesn’t have to translate the framework on its own.

 What separates a healthcare platform from a generic GRC tool